AlexSKoch/hugo-academic/exampleSite/content/publication/journal-article/index.md

 publication_types = ["0"]

 # Publication name and optional abbreviated version.
-publication = "Unkelbach, C., Bayer, M., Alves, H., Koch, A., & Stahl, C. (2011).
-Fluency and positivity as possible causes of the truth effect. *Consciousness and Cognition*, *20*, 594-602." publication_short = ""
+publication = "#1 Unkelbach, C., Bayer, M., Alves, H., Koch, A., & Stahl, C. (2011).
+Fluency and positivity as possible causes of the truth effect. *Consciousness and Cognition*, *20*, 594-602" publication_short = ""

 # Abstract.